Comparative, International and Development Education

 • 0.5 FCE core CIDE graduate (preferably doctoral-level) course.

 • Regular participation in and contribution to the CIDE Seminar Series (at least one major presentation to the seminar group related to the student's thesis research/development work in addition to regular participation).
-Participation at a minimum of five seminars is required; some may be attended live online.
+Participation at a minimum of five seminars is required.
+Seminars may be attended in person or online.

 • Completion of a thesis that contributes to the research/theory base of CIDE.
 Participating CIDE faculty and the home graduate unit must be represented on the thesis committee.